Gigaspaces/docker/smart-dih-enterprise/README.md

-## InsightEdge Smart ODS
+## InsightEdge Smart DIH

 ![InsightEdge logo](https://docs.gigaspaces.com/images/logo-insightedge-color-small.png)

-## What is Smart ODS Enterprise?
+## What is Smart DIH Enterprise?

-Smart ODS is a distributed in-memory Digital Integration Hub (DIH), with unparalleled low-latency, high-performance and scale that aggregates and offloads from your multiple back-end systems of record and data stores on-premise and in the cloud.
+Smart DIH is a distributed in-memory Digital Integration Hub (DIH), with unparalleled low-latency, high-performance and scale that aggregates and offloads from your multiple back-end systems of record and data stores on-premise and in the cloud.
 With a unified API layer, you can decouple the digital applications from your disparate systems of record to increase agility and ensure always-on services.

 Benefits & Features:
 * Extreme In-Memory Performance - unparalled speed, high-throughput transaction (ACID), and analytical processing to accelerate applications, BI and analytics; fueled by distributed in-memory speed, the colocation of business logic and data, secondary indexing and server-side aggregations.